grahamgilbert/Crypt-Server/docs/Installation_on_Ubuntu_12.md

 Stage the static files (type yes when prompted)

 	python manage.py collectstatic

-Now we need to generate some encryption keys:

-	python generate_keyczart.py

 ##Installing mod_wsgi and configuring Apache
 To run Crypt in a production environment, we need to set up a suitable webserver.
 Make sure you exit out of the crypt_env virtualenv and the cryptuser user (back to root) before continuing).